HassanKhaled11/HassanKhaled11/README.md

 I am a **Verification Engineer** specializing in **High-Speed SerDes** and **SoC verification**, with 4+ years of experience engineering confidence into silicon before tapeout.
 My work sits at the intersection of classical verification discipline — UVM, SVA, constrained-random — and modern AI-driven tooling that scales what a single engineer can achieve.

-I am currently building **VeriAware**, an AI-powered IC verification platform that combines compiler-accurate RTL extraction (slang), knowledge graph analysis (KuzuDB), and LangGraph agent orchestration to automate root cause analysis, coverage closure, and debug workflows that today require hours of manual trace.

-My conviction is that the next generation of verification engineers will not write more testbench code — they will build systems that write it for them.

 ---

 ## What I Build